How to Watch Deleted YouTube Videos With or Without URL

 Method 1: Using the Wayback Machine (Archive.org) — The Gold Standard

-This digital library has preserved over one trillion web pages as of October 2025, making it an essential resource for content recovery.
+The Wayback Machine remains one of the most reliable digital archiving tools for accessing deleted YouTube videos.
+This digital library has preserved over one trillion web pages, making it an essential resource for content recovery.
 The Wayback Machine functions like a time capsule, storing snapshots of websites at different points in time.
+If a YouTube video was uploaded long enough before deletion, there is a strong possibility the Wayback Machine captured it.

 How to Use Wayback Machine for YouTube Videos: